Retinal Vein Occlusion

 A list of ocular examination should set

 1) Best-corrected visual acuity (BCVA), this is an essential step which can be performed by a trained optometrist or certified ophthalmologist to document the visual impairment.
-And this will help in the follow-up visits to assess the efficacy of the treatment.
+This will help in the follow-up visits to assess the efficacy of the treatment.
 The lower BCVA at baseline, the worse the prognosis in terms of proliferative changes, especially in cases of central vein occlusion (CRVO) .

 4) Intra Ocular Pressure (IOP) documentation is essential as high IOP is associated with neovascular glaucoma, iris, or/and angle neovascularization or patient with glaucoma history.
 IOP rise can occur in the 1st 100 days of RVO .